Clinical Observership Program in Supportive and Palliative Care

 Who: Observerships are available to national and international visitors: physicians, nurses, psychologists, social workers, health educators, chaplains and other related specialties.

-What is covered: Observership sessions offer opportunities for training, multidisciplinary faculty shadowing, and the COH on-campus experience.
+What is covered: Observership sessions offer opportunities for multidisciplinary faculty shadowing, and the COH on-campus experience.

-Timeline: Length of observerships can vary from one day up to two weeks.
+Timeline: Length of observerships can vary up to thirty days.
 Dates of the observership will be based upon availability.

 Important Information: